nategood/commando/README.md

 ### `getOptions`

-Return an array of the values for each options provided to the command.
+Return an array of `Option`s for each options provided to the command.

 ### `getFlags`

-Return an array of the values for only the flags provided to the command.
+Return an array of `Option`s for only the flags provided to the command.

 ### `getArguments`

-Return an array of the values for only the arguments provided to the command.
+Return an array of `Options` for only the arguments provided to the command.
 The order of the array is the same as the order of the arguments.

+### `getFlagValues`

+Return associative array of values for arguments provided to the command.
+E.g. `array('f' => 'value1')`.

+### `getArgumentValues`

+Return array of values for arguments provided to the command.
+E.g. `array('value1', 'value2')`.

 ## Command Option Definition Methods